rmdocherty/CPL-Imager/README.md

 Once all the prerequisites described in ``install`` are setup, run ``python CPL_Imager.py`` from this directory to start the software (or run the script in an IDE of your choice).

 The respository structure is as follows:
-- ``install`` contains instructions and scripts to set up the libraries and dlls needed for both the software and the Thorlabs cameras.
+- ``docs`` contains the manual (inc. instrument assembly instructions) and quick start guide.
-- ``docs`` contains the manual, quick start guide and instrument assembly instructions.
+- ``docs/installation.txt`` contains instructions to set up the libraries and dlls needed for both the software and the Thorlabs cameras.
 - ``photos`` is where images taken by the camera are stored, as well as containing some images used by the software (for icons etc)
 - ``config.json`` contains options for the software in .json format, including ROIs, spatial calibration data and the colourmaps used by the software
 - The rest of the ".py" files are source code for the software: